 A traffic control flagger controls vehicle traffic flow around construction sites, parking lots, special events, etc. Their primary focuses include:

 - Traffic Control: This is the heart of the flagger job.
-Flaggers use hand signals, stop signs, and slow paddles to direct vehicles through construction zones, ensuring a safe and smooth flow of traffic.
+The duties of a flagger include using hand signals, stop signs, and slow paddles to direct vehicles through construction zones, ensuring a safe and smooth flow of traffic.

 - Setting Up Work Zones: Flaggers play a crucial role in setting up the physical boundaries of the construction zone.
-They place traffic cones, barricades, and signs to warn drivers of upcoming hazards and guide them on the designated path.
+Flagger responsibilities include placing cones, barricades, and signs to warn drivers of upcoming hazards and guide them on the designated path.

 - Communication: Flaggers are the eyes and ears of the work zone.
 They constantly communicate with drivers, providing clear instructions and directions.
-They also maintain communication with construction crews, alerting them of any potential safety hazards or traffic issues.
+The duties of a flagger include maintaining communication with construction crews, alerting them of any potential safety hazards or traffic issues.

 - Safety: A flagger’s main priority is safety.
-They are responsible for ensuring the safety of both construction workers and the motoring public.
+Flagger responsibilities include ensuring the safety of both construction workers and the motoring public.
 This involves being vigilant and watching out for any unsafe situations, such as speeding vehicles or pedestrians entering the work zone.
 In some cases, flaggers may also be responsible for reporting reckless drivers to the authorities.

 - Record Keeping: Depending on the specific work zone, flaggers may be required to document traffic flow patterns or take down license plate numbers of vehicles that violate traffic laws.